gatsbyjs/gatsby/docs/blog/2019-07-02-extending-components/index.md

-Before component extending was added this meant you had to copy over the entire component implementation from the theme to wrap it with your Card which might look something like:
+Before component extending was added this meant you had to copy over the entire component implementation from the theme to wrap it with your Card.
+It might look something like:

 ```js:title=src/gatsby-theme-blog/components/author.js
 import React from "react"